-Pre-Exposure Prophylaxis (PrEP) for HIV.
+Pre-Exposure Prophylaxis (PrEP).

 What is PrEP?

 PrEP stands for “Pre-Exposure Prophylaxis”, meaning it is a tool to stop infection (“prophylaxis”) that is taken before you are exposed to HIV.
-Current clinical guidelines for PrEP recommend daily use of Truvada, Descovy or generic versions for maximum HIV prevention benefits.
+Current clinical guidelines for PrEP recommend daily use of Truvada, Descovy, or generic versions for maximum HIV prevention benefits.

 PrEP is endorsed by the World Health Organization for people who are HIV negative and at risk for becoming positive.
 It has been shown to be as high as 99% effective at reducing risk for HIV when taken every day (without missing a dose).[i]